Skip to main content

 Size comparison between a penny and silica dust

-Silica is a naturally occurring mineral found in varying amounts in most rocks, sand and clay engineered stone or artificial stone.
-It is used in kitchen and bathroom worktop manufacturing can contain up to 95 percent silica dust.
+Silica is a naturally occurring mineral found in varying amounts in most rocks, sand and clay.
+Engineered stone or artificial stone, used in kitchen and bathroom worktop manufacturing can contain up to 95% silica dust.

 During cutting, sanding and grinding of these silica-containing materials, very fine dust is produced, some of which is small enough to reach deep inside the lungs and cause serious harm to health.